 I have been and continue to be enormously impressed by the staff’s determination to improve the overall well-being of our youth through the diversified programs run by YES.
 The success rate is remarkable, largely due to the dedication of the volunteers and mentors and staff.
 As a Lawyer practicing for 30+ years, and as an Employer for more than 25 of those years and as a mother of 2 children who have now entered the work force as University graduates, I am aware of the hardships awaiting youth when seeking employment.
 I hope that, as a member of the Board of Directors of YES, I can bring my skills to YES to assist in any way that I can to continue to improve the services provided by YES, both in fundraising, general advice and mentoring.

 Susie Hendrie, Vice Chair

 Susie Hendrie is vice chair of the governance committee and chair of the YES Development Committee.
 Susie holds a BA from Queen’s University and an MSc from the London School of Economics.
-She has recently returned to her hometown of Toronto after living in London, England for the past 15 years.

 Susie currently works in the Corporate Affairs Department at Rogers Communications, where she is in charge of stakeholder management for public policy related issues.
-Previous to that she worked at the GSMA, the global trade association for the mobile phone industry, where she led industry policy and activity around the role of mobile technology in the lives of young people.
+Previous to that she worked at the GSMA, the global trade association for the mobile phone industry, where, among other things, she led industry policy and activity around the role of mobile technology in the lives of young people.
 Susie has worked in Canada, Europe and globally.
 She has extensive experience working with different cultures.

-Susie is a former board member a Scottish based charitable trust focused on the youth and elderly.
-She also was an active committee member of the Friends of Chelsea and Westminster Hospital, her local hospital when she lived in London.
+Susie is a former board member of a Scottish based charitable trust focused on the youth and elderly.